yardenas/talks/10-JAN-2023/slides.md

 <div>

 - The physician follows the preoperative plan.
 - No online closed-loop guidance by the system.
-No online closed-loop guidance by the system.

 </div>

 <div class="max-w-xl relative left-10 -top-5">